Chickpea and Quinoa Stew

 This Chickpea and Quinoa Stew is loaded with spices and delicious flavors of paprika and chipotle peppers.
 It can be prepared in an Instant Pot or Crockpot for an easy weeknight meal!

 Chickpeas and quinoa are two of my favorite pantry staples because they’re healthy, filling, and versatile.
 Chickpeas have plenty of protein and fiber to help you feel full and satisfied.
 Quinoa is also a good source of protein and it’s actually a “complete” protein meaning it contains all the essential amino acids your body needs.
 This stew is not only delicious, but it’s also healthy!
+If you’re looking for more ways to use quinoa, check out my quinoa vegetable soup!

 Tips for Making Chickpea and Quinoa Stew